 In 2009, Stanford University professor, Dr. Patrick O. Brown, decided to alter the course of his career to address the urgent problem of climate change.
 In particular, he wanted to make the global food system sustainable by making meat directly from plants.
 In 2011, Pat founded Impossible Foods and brought together a team of top scientists to analyze meat at the molecular level and determine precisely why meat smells, handles, cooks and tastes the way it does.
 We debuted our first product, Impossible™ Burger, in 2016.
 Learn more about our mission in Pat’s words here, or listen to him tell the story here.

 How do you measure your impact?

 We publish an annual Impact Report that details our progress towards our mission.
-Check out our 2019 Impact Report here (and you can access reports from 2018 and 2017, too).
-You can also take a look at a summary of our most recent Environmental Life Cycle Analysis to learn more about where our sustainability stats come from.
+Check out our 2020 Impact Report here (and you can access reports from 2019, 2018, and 2017, too).
+You can also take a look at a summary of our most recent Life Cycle Analyses for Impossible Burger and Impossible Sausage Made from Plants to learn more about where our sustainability stats come from.